Iamben0/carpark-webapp/README.md

 - Data is retrieved every minute

-You will get a table with the Carpark No, Lot Type, Total Lots, and Lots Aavailable
+You will get a table with the Carpark No, Lot Type, Total Lots, and Lots Available

-TODO:

-- Add the carpark address that matches with the carpark No
-- Add a search bar

 ![main](https://github.com/Iamben0/carpark-webapp/blob/master/pics/main.PNG)

 ![changing of time stamp](https://github.com/Iamben0/carpark-webapp/blob/master/pics/changeTimestamp.PNG)

 ![after changes](https://github.com/Iamben0/carpark-webapp/blob/master/pics/afterTimestamp.PNG)

+## TODO:

+- Add the carpark address that matches with the carpark No
+- Add a search bar
+- Add a sort function

 ## Getting Started with Create React App